Do You Have Tips for Straw Bale Gardening?

 Start with tight, well-bound bales of the best seed-free straw or hay that you can find.
 Straw is the dry, bare remnants of wheat, oats, and barley harvest.
 Hay is dried grass used for feeding livestock.
 Both can contain seed, so ask around and seek out the most seed-free bales available.

-When choosing your compost and mix, consider Black Gold Natural & Organic Planting Mix and Compost Blend, which are both OMRI Listed® for organic gardening and perfectly suited for strawbale gardening.
-For bale prep, I’d prefer a planting knife, also called a hori hori, but a long trowel would also be a good preparation tool.
-I tend to go for OMRI Listed granular fertilizer formulated for vegetables.
+When choosing your compost and mix, consider Black Gold Natural & Organic Planting Mix and Compost Blend, which are both OMRI Listed® for organic gardening and perfectly suited for straw bale gardening.
+For bale prep, use a planting knife, also called a hori hori, or a long, sharp trowel.
+An OMRI Listed granular fertilizer formulated for vegetables would be your best choice.

 Maintain a Tidy Garden

 Turn the bales on their sides with the tied sides facing outward.
 Work up and remove some of the internal straw or hay.
 You can place the excess around the base of the garden as mulch.
-(In fact, I encourage the application of either leaf mulch or straw around the base of the gardens to keep the area weed-free.)
-Fill the spaces with compost and potting mix, being sure to work it down into the straw.
+(Follow up with further application of either leaf mulch or straw around the base of the gardens to keep the area weed-free.)
+Fill the bale spaces with compost and potting mix, being sure to work it down into the straw.
 Once full, water your garden in until it is completely moist.
 Keep it moist for 10 to 14 days.
 Then it should be ready for planting.
-You will likely need to add more compost and mix at planting time.
+Add more compost and mix at planting time.

-Over time, the bales will break down.
+Over the summer, the bales will break down.
 By season’s end, they should be pretty well broken down and settled.
 The remaining soil will be very fertile and rich in organic matter.
 That will help build a good base for vegetables over time in either Colorado or Texas.

 I hope that this information helps!
 Happy straw bale gardening.